Docs

 1. Discover platforms — Alien queries the manager for configured platforms (or uses --platforms if specified).

-2. Build — Alien rebuilds for every platform to ensure artifacts reflect your latest code.
+2. Build — Alien rebuilds for every platform to ensure the release reflects your latest code.
 Content-hash dedup makes this instant when nothing changed.

 3. Push — Images are pushed to the configured registry (embedded or external).
-If the same artifacts were already pushed in a prior release, the push is skipped automatically.
+If the same images were already pushed in a prior release, the push is skipped automatically.

 4. Record — Alien records the release metadata (stack definition, image references, platform) on the manager.